Master of Wine

 Master of Wine (MW) is a qualification (not an academic degree) issued by The Institute of Masters of Wine in the United Kingdom.
 The MW qualification is generally regarded in the wine industry as one of the highest standards of professional knowledge.

 The Institute was founded in 1955, and the MW examinations were first arranged in 1953 by the Worshipful Company of Vintners and the Wine and Spirits Association.

 Qualification

-Before enrolling in the MW study programme, prospective students must hold an advanced wine qualification, at least Diploma level from the Wine & Spirit Education Trust, or an appropriately high level sommelier certificate, such as Advanced Sommelier from the Court of Master Sommeliers.
-Also, prospective students need to have a minimum of three years' professional work experience in the global wine community.
-Applicants must submit a basic essay, a tasting paper, a brief statement explaining their interest in becoming a Master of Wine, and a reference to support their application, from a Master of Wine or another senior wine trade professional.
+Prospective students must hold an advanced wine qualification, at least Diploma level from the Wine & Spirit Education Trust, or an appropriately high level sommelier certificate, such as Advanced Sommelier from the Court of Master Sommeliers, and have a minimum of three years' professional work experience in the global wine community.
+Their application must be supported by reference from a Master of Wine or another senior wine trade professional.
+The qualification process takes at least three years to complete, involves both theory and practical work, and culminates in writing a research paper of 6,000–10,000 words.

-The study programme is made up of three stages.
-Stage 1 is the foundation year and gives students the opportunity to meet Masters of Wine and fellow students in both professional and social settings.
-Stage 1 assessment includes six pieces of work evaluated during the year, culminating in an exam that takes place in early June.
-The exam involves one tasting paper and two essays.
-Stage 2 is a crucial time for students and can be very intense.
-Students must provide three pieces of work for assessment during the Stage 2 year, and must pass both the Theory and Practical parts of the June MW Examination.
-Stage 3 consists of writing a sole-authorship research paper of between 6,000 and 10,000 words in length on a topic of the student's choice.
-The qualification process takes at least three years to complete.